do-me/sff/README.md

 * MIT

+## Dev Notes

+### Versioning
+This repo is following [semantic versioning](https://semver.org/) in this format MAJOR.MINOR.PATCH, where MAJOR includes breaking changes, MINOR means backward-compatible changes/features and PATCH is just used for bug fixes.
+Most of the releases you see here should be MINOR so you can simply update this sff crate from time to time to see what's new.

+### Publishing

+How to publish a new release on crates.io (mainly notes to myself):

+1. Check that any new feature is documented properly in the readme
+2. Update version number in `cli.rs` & `Cargo.toml`
+3. Commit these changes as preparation for new release: `git add .`, `git commit -m "Prepare for version MAJOR.MINOR.PATCH"`, `git push`
+4. `cargo publish`
+5. Tag the release properly `git tag vMAJOR.MINOR.PATCH`, `git push origin vMAJOR.MINOR.PATCH`

 ---
 Built by Dominik Weckmüller.
 If you like semantic search, check out my other work on [GitHub](https://github.com/do-me) e.g. [SemanticFinder](https://github.com/do-me/SemanticFinder)!